 The Force consults with the aim of involving all communities across the county.
 The approach involves public meetings including community forums as well as telephone surveys.
 There is also active involvement with the full range of media such as press, TV, social media and the Force website to ensure the communication of a wide range of topics.
-During 2015 a wholly redesigned web site will be introduced to significantly ease public contact with the Force.
+During 2015 a wholly redesigned Force website was launched and this has significantly eased public contact with the Force.
+The website includes a live chat facility.

 The Safer Neighbourhood approach is central to policing in Warwickshire.
 There are 33 Safer Neighbourhood Teams (SNTs) in the county.
 Police Officers, Police Community Support Officers, Special Constables and other volunteers work with partners to keep communities safe and improve the quality of life for local people while tackling Force and local priorities.
+Each

-Each SNT holds meetings at which problems and issues identified by the local community are discussed.
+SNT holds meetings at which problems and issues identified by the local community are discussed.
 Each SNT has a website where updates on action to tackle local priorities are posted together with details of local events, surgeries and other useful information.
 Members of the local community can access local crime information and provide feedback to teams or contact them directly.